 Boone Hall Plantation & Gardens in Mt.
-Pleasant, S.C. is proud to present "Black History In America" as part of the Boone Hall experience.
+Pleasant, S.C. presents "Black History In America" as part of the Boone Hall experience.

-What really makes this critically acclaimed exhibit unique is that this story is told using eight of the original slave cabins located on Boone Hall Plantation.
-Each of the cabins on Slave Street present different themes in telling the black history story.
+What really makes this critically acclaimed exhibit unique is that this story is told using eight of the original servant quarters located on Boone Hall Plantation that were built between 1790 and 1810.
+Each of these buildings present different themes in telling the black history story.
 Visitors are able to see the different aspects of daily life, how they worked and lived, struggles that were faced, as well as follow different periods of historical progression from the beginning all the way up to present day.

-Life size figures, pre-recorded narratives, audiovisual presentations, photos, pictures, biographical information, and actual historical relics, are interwoven and meshed together in displays throughout the cabins presenting this new exhibit.
+Life size figures, pre-recorded narratives, audiovisual presentations, photos, pictures, biographical information, and actual historical relics, are interwoven and meshed together in displays throughout the structures presenting this exhibit.

 Themes for each cabin are as follows: